matrix-org/synapse/docs/opentracing.rst

 OpenTracing is a tool which gives an insight into the causal relationship of work done in and between servers.
-The servers each track events and report them to a centralised server - in our Synapse's case: Jaeger.
+The servers each track events and report them to a centralised server - in Synapse's case: Jaeger.
 The basic unit used to represent events is the span.
 The span roughly represents a single piece of work that was done and the time at which it occurred.
 A span can have child spans, meaning that the work of the child had to be completed for the parent span to